 - Is this project located in a high-risk area (extreme weather, high fire risk, regular crime, etc.)?

-If you are a homeowner hiring a contractor to build a small shed or dig a well in your backyard, the cost of the project and the risks associated with it are relatively low.
+If you are a homeowner hiring a contractor to build a small shed or install replacement windows, the cost of the project and the risks associated with it are relatively low.
 But if you are doubling the size of your home through major renovations, risks are much higher.
 You may also have a homeowners insurance policy that excludes damages to your property caused during construction or renovation.
 In this case, builders risk insurance is the only way to cover your home throughout the renovation.
 Considering the potential downside, which includes losing your home, a builders risk insurance policy is likely worth the money.

 Finding the Best Builders Risk Insurance Policy